Jason2Brownlee/MachineLearningMischief/README.md

 Also, thinking about and writing these examples feels naughty + fun :)

 ## More?

+See the related ideas of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)), [researcher degrees of freedom](https://en.wikipedia.org/wiki/Researcher_degrees_of_freedom), and [forking paths problem](https://en.wikipedia.org/wiki/Forking_paths_problem).

+See a collection of p-hacking methods in the paper [Big little lies: a compendium and simulation of p-hacking strategies](https://royalsocietypublishing.org/doi/10.1098/rsos.220346), 2023.

 If you like this project, you may be interested in [Data Science Diagnostics](https://DataScienceDiagnostics.com).